 This study was restricted to studying a very limited range of conditions.
 Only one wind speed in the partial load range was considered, as well as only a single stratification and turbine layout.
 For this reason, the results presented in this work cannot directly be generalized.
 Since the wake steering effectiveness is influenced by the atmospheric stratification (Vollmer et al., 2016; Simley et al., 2022), it is reasonable to assume that the benefit of preview control is also subject to the stability.
-Wind speed certainly affects the preview distance, but also stability.
-With similar reasoning, the wind speed is also expected to impact the benefit of preview control, as it is demonstrated to affect the effectiveness of wake steering (Simley et al., 2021a) and with that likely the benefit of preview control.
-Furthermore, the preview distance is directly subject to the wind speed, and fluctuations will add another layer of complexity in the forecasting of the incoming wind direction changes.
+Wind speed certainly affects the preview distance, but also the effectiveness of wake steering (Simley et al., 2021a) and with that likely the benefit of preview control.

 Besides atmospheric conditions, the benefit of preview control is likely also subject to the yaw controller logic.
-The controller logic does not only affect the timing to initiate a yaw maneuver-but could also have implications on the optimum preview time identified in this work.
+The controller logic does not only affect the timing to initiate a yaw maneuver, but could also have implications on the optimum preview time identified in this work.

-A logical next step for future work would therefore be to assess the effectiveness of the preview control strategy for a wider range of atmospheric conditionsand turbine layouts, as well as its dependence on yaw controller logic.
-Additionally, simulations containing full wind farms with different layouts should be carried out to see how the benefit of preview control changes with scale.
-This increases the complexity of the problem, as it is for instance unclear where the preview information for downstream turbines should be obtained.
-This is further discussed in Sect.
-5.4.
+A logical next step for future work would therefore be to assess the effectiveness of the preview control strategy for a wider range of atmospheric conditions and turbine layouts, as well as its dependence on yaw controller logic.

-5.3 Large-eddy simulation considerations
+440 5.3 Large-eddy simulation considerations